kalwalt/ofxSuperColliderBoot/README.md

 ofxSuperColliderBoot
 ====================

 Start Supercollider https://github.com/supercollider/supercollider in a Openframeworks app without run any editor (scel, sced or emacs) to boot the server.
 Just run the script and sclang will start and after your app.
 The script is a starting point, customize it to your owns.
+The Server scsynth is quitted by the ofxSCexit object in exit().
 Tested in linux64 with OF 008

 Instructions
 ============